rickgennis/managebackups/src/managebackups.1.md

 : {both} Leave the output from any commands that are run to create a backup or SFTP one in a file under /tmp/managebackups_output.
 This can help facilitate diagnosing authentication errors.

 **-s**, **--path** [*path*]
 : {FB-remote} Specifies which directories to backup in a faub-style backup.
 This option is only used on the REMOTE end, i.e. the server being backed up.
 See the FAUB-STYLE BACKUPS section below.
+Multiple paths can be specified via quoted parameters that are space delimited (--path "/usr /usr/local /root") or multiple directives (--path /usr --path /usr/local).

 ## 2. Pruning Options